United States Regiments & Batteries > New Jersey

 Battle of Gettysburg

-From the monument north of the Angle:
+From the monument to the 12th New Jersey north of the Angle:

 In memory of the men of the Twelfth Regiment New Jersey Infantry Volunteers who upon this field July 2 & 3, 1863, and who elsewhere died under the flag this monument is dedicated by their surviving comrades as an example to future generations.